Learn about Blush and Gold with our latest interview!

 “It’s really nice to be able to work with couples, to be part of the big day.
 I really like working with brides and grooms.
 Although it’s generally the bride.
 About 90% of the time it’s the bride, but sometimes it’s the groom as well.
 They work in very different ways, the groom seems much more organised and less emotional about things, so they just know what they want, they write a list and that’s it.
 Whereas brides you can see they are a little more emotionally involved with the whole process.
 But there are just different ways of working, a different way of approaching the job and I do really like both.”

 “We got a lot of feedback for couples asking if the wedding planners were suitable for say, lesbian, or gay or bi/transsexual weddings and at that point they weren’t because they would mention the bride and groom and genders.
-So that was something we took on board in terms of feedback, from that we decided it would be a really good idea for us, because we wanted to be as inclusive a company as possible, to create something that would serve that market.
-So we’ve recently bought out a, we’re calling it the ‘You and me’ planner – so there is no mention of the bride, no mention of the groom – it’s completely gender-neutral, so it should work for any LGBT weddings or anything where people don’t want to conform to any gender norms regarding weddings or looking for something a bit more non-traditional.”
+So we’ve recently bought out a, we’re calling it the ‘You and me’ planner – so there is no mention of the bride, no mention of the groom – it’s completely gender-neutral.”

 What inspired your #InspirationPrinted designs?